OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-616.rst

 Please run the update first in a test or development environment, or a copy of your current shop.
 Then, test the ordering process and payment and shipping methods.
 If the shop works correctly, you can replace the shop in the live system with the one from the test or development environment.

-OXID eShop 6.0.* has now reached EoL (End of Life) and is no longer supported.
+OXID eShop 6.0.* has now reached End-of-Life (EOL) and is no longer supported.
 Please run an update if you still use a shop of this series.

 -----------------------------------------------------------------------------------------